Greece Moments Greece Moments

 The fact that Halki has been spared from tourist crowds to this day is due on the one hand to the arduous journey (plane to Rhodes, ferry to Halki), and on the other hand to the very modest bathing facilities.
 Three beaches are within walking distance of Emporio.

-Of course, you can also refresh yourself in the harbor bay, the water is crystal clear and in general we found the harbor to be one of the cleanest in the Aegean.
-At the edges of the waterfront, boarding ladders provide access to the sea.
+Of course, you can also take a dip in the harbour bay — the water is crystal clear, and we found the harbour to be one of the cleanest in the Aegean.
+At either end of the waterfront, boarding ladders provide access to the sea.

 Pondamos